-- 1.1 The Superior Court Trial Court Coordinator for Judicial District 19C shall maintain a ready calendar and a case tracking system for civil cases pending in the Superior Court. - 1.2 The Superior Court tracking system will record the filing dates for pleadings, a list of pending motions, and a list of trial continuances. - 1.3 All cases on the ready calendar shall be subject to be placed on the Administrative Calendar.
+- 1.1 The Superior Court Manager for Judicial District 19C shall maintain a ready calendar and a case tracking system for civil cases pending in the Superior Court. - 1.2 The Superior Court tracking system will record the filing dates for pleadings, a list of pending motions, and a list of trial continuances. - 1.3 All cases on the ready calendar shall be subject to be placed on the Administrative Calendar. - 1.4 The Court Manager shall maintain an inactive case calendar for all cases on appeal or in which proceedings have been stayed (e.g., cases stayed pending arbitration, etc.).